Coupler Position Optimization and Channel Estimation for Flexible Coupler Antenna Aided Multiuser Communication: Channel Estimation for Flexible Coupler Systems

 After obtaining ${\widehat{\phi}_{k,\ell}}$, we estimate the path gains using the LS technique, the resulting solution is given by

 where

 After obtaining $\{(\widehat{\phi}_{k,\ell},\widehat{\alpha}_{k,\ell})\}$, the effective channel under any coupler position $\mathbf p_m$ can be reconstructed as

 The main steps of the proposed centralized channel estimation procedure are summarized in Algorithm~\ref{alg:CE_centralized}.
 The computational complexity of Algorithm~\ref{alg:CE_centralized} is dominated by the OMP-based sparse recovery and scales as $\mathcal{O}\!\big(\sum_{k=1}^{K} L_k\, M V\, G\big)$, while constructing the dictionary incurs an additional $\mathcal{O}(M V G N)$ operations.
 Therefore, the overall complexity is $\mathcal{O}\!\big(\sum_{k=1}^{K} L_k\, M V\, G + M V G N\big)$.
-In terms of communication overhead, Algorithm 2 requires each FC antenna to upload its length-$\tau$ received pilot vectors $\{\mathbf y_m^{[v]}\}_{v=1}^{V}$ to the CPU over $V$ pilot blocks, resulting in a communication overhead on the order of $\mathcal O(MV\tau)$.
-The centralized channel estimation scheme provides high estimation accuracy since the CPU jointly processes the pilot-correlated observations stacked over all FC antennas and all pilot blocks.
+In terms of communication overhead, Algorithm 2 requires each FCA to upload its length-$\tau$ received pilot vectors $\{\mathbf y_m^{[v]}\}_{v=1}^{V}$ to the CPU over $V$ pilot blocks, resulting in a communication overhead on the order of $\mathcal O(MV\tau)$.
+The centralized channel estimation scheme provides high estimation accuracy since the CPU jointly processes the pilot-correlated observations stacked over all FCAs and all pilot blocks.